 The emerald tree boa is a bright green, non-venomous boa species with distinctive white “zig-zag” markings down its body.
 It grows to about 6 feet (1.8 m) and has a prehensile tail that helps it slither around in the rainforest trees where it spends most of its day coiled over a branch.

-At night, the emerald tree boa uses its vertical pupils to sense movement and heat receptors (around the mouth) to detect prey.
+At night, the emerald tree boa uses its vertical pupils to sense movement, and its heat receptors (around the mouth) to detect prey.

 This snake is an ambush predator that patiently waits for birds, lizards, frogs and bats to come nearby and then quickly strikes to grasp the victim with its long, front teeth.
 Once the snake captures its prey, it will then constrict the life from it before swallowing it.